5 Common Causes of Pedestrian Accidents

 On behalf of Randall & Stump, PLLC in Personal Injury on Thursday, March 7, 2019

 Whether you are walking outside for exercise, or to get to where you need to go, you don’t expect to be involved in an accident.
 After all, traffic signals and crosswalks exist to keep pedestrians safe.
 Unfortunately, pedestrian accidents are a common occurrence in Charlotte, and leave many people injured or killed.

-If you’ve incurred injuries in a pedestrian accident that was not your fault, reach out to the skilled Charlotte pedestrian accident attorneys at Randall & Stump, PLLC.
+If you’ve incurred injuries in a pedestrian accident that was not your fault, reach out to the skilled Charlotte pedestrian accident attorneys at Randall & Stump, Criminal Defense Attorneys.
 We can help you determine liability and will fight for you to obtain the compensation you deserve.
 Call us at (980) 237-4579 today, or reach out through the online contact form to schedule a free consultation of your case.

 Why Do Pedestrian Accidents Happen?

 Although there are a variety of reasons pedestrian accidents may occur, some of the most common causes of such incidents include:

 Pedestrians Not Using Sidewalks